How To Be Stoic With Narcissists, Selfish & Mean People?

 — Researched and written by Dr. Sandip Roy.

-So, I thought I could bring these two experiences together and give out my two-pence on how a Stoic would handle narcissistic people, drawing from the wisdom of the great Stoic philosophers, like Seneca, Epictetus, and Marcus Aurelius.
+In this, I tried to bring these two experiences together and give out my two-pence on how a Stoic would handle narcissistic people, drawing from the wisdom of the great Stoic masters, like Seneca, Epictetus, and Marcus Aurelius.

 1. By Practicing Emotional Detachment.